gilmaslima/k8s-help/raspberry_k3s_install.md

 ---------------------------------------------------------------
 # Troubleshooting
-## Caso os certificado do master tenha expirado vai exibir o erro abaixo
+## Caso o certificado do master tenha expirado vai exibir o erro abaixo
 ## ERRO[0004] Failed to connect to proxy     error="x509: certificate is valid for 10.43.0.1, 127.0.0.1, 192.168.0.22, not 2804:14c:85:80f2:b870:7f42:f4c1:b233"

 ## Passo 1 -Verificar a expiração do certificado